Schedule a Free Demo

 • The category of cases processed by each coder

 Data analytics can also be employed to determine coder accuracy of your coders.
 It helps you identify patterns and trends that lead to errors in the coding process.
-This in turn helps you strategize and improve coding accuracy.
-Analytics can also pinpoint the areas where coding is taking a longer time and help you optimize the process.
+This in turn helps you strategize and improve medical coding accuracy.
+Analytics can also pinpoint the areas where medical coding is taking a longer time and help you optimize the process.
 It also helps you develop best practices that reduce overall coding costs by ironing out repetitive processes and identifying redundancies.
 Analytics can help you identify where you can ideally use AI powered coding assistants that can enhance productivity and reduce errors.
-Ideally the data analytics findings should flow back to coding managers to analyze the team’s data and pinpoint where most coders are struggling.
-This can then become the blueprint for knowledge sharing tools like coding hotlines and FAQs(frequently asked questions).
+Ideally the data analytics findings should flow back to medical coding managers to analyze the team’s data and pinpoint where most coders are struggling.
+This can then become the blueprint for knowledge sharing tools like medical coding hotlines and FAQs(frequently asked questions).

 Share via: